ashkan-pirmani/fl-kit/pages/fl_use_cases/template_v1.3.md

   <div class="extended-header">
     <strong>Need More Detail?</strong>
   </div>
-  <p>This guide provides a streamlined overview of the FL implementation process.
-For comprehensive guidance with detailed examples, checklists, and step-by-step instructions, explore our <a href="template_v1.4">Complete Template</a>.</p>
+  <p>This guide gives you a streamlined overview of the FL implementation process.
+Want more comprehensive guidance with detailed examples, checklists, and step-by-step instructions?
+Check out our <a href="#">Complete Template</a>.</p>
 </div>

 ---